dhrumilp12/Health-Sync/README.md

-## Created with ❤️ by Dhrumil,Anup and Vidip
-`Dhrumil Patel - Full Stack Developer & Software Engineer`<br>

 # HealthSync
 **HealthSync** is more than just an app; it's a **lifeline for the elderly**.
 This web application streamlines complex health management tasks into a user-friendly interface.
 By integrating **medication schedules, doctor's appointments, emergency services, and real-time health monitoring**, **HealthSync** acts as a **comprehensive health assistant** that enhances the autonomy and safety of its users, ensuring they feel secure and supported every day.